JSearUK/Playthroughs/README.md

 - Contributed code.
 - Suggested several ways in which I could abstract functionality, to reduce its impact on host projects 🙂

+I selected a logo for myself, which is free to use and modify both personally and commercially, provided accreditation is given:
+<a href="https://www.flaticon.com/free-icons/chimera" title="chimera icons">Chimera icons created by Freepik - Flaticon</a>

 ---

 ## [ USAGE ]